justinmichaud/scala-monad-worksheets/PRESENTER.md

 ---

-Let us write this using scala's shorthand, called a "for comprehension":
+Now, let's grab the first post and produce that

-val result = for {
+val result = makeFrontpageRequest.map(body =>
-  body <- makeFrontpageRequest
+  parsePosts(body).flatMap(posts =>
-} yield
+    Try(posts.head)
-  for {
+  )
-    posts <- parsePosts(body)
+)

-  } yield posts
+This is a Future[Try[Post]], as expected.

 ---

-Now, let's grab the first post and produce that
+This is a bit unweildy, so let us write this using scala's shorthand, called a "for comprehension":

 val result = for {
   body <- makeFrontpageRequest